Deal Breaker

 Deal Breaker is a 1995 thriller novel by Harlan Coben and is the first in his Myron Bolitar series.

 Plot

-Investigator and sports agent Myron Bolitar is poised on the edge of the big-time.
+Investigator and sports agent Myron Bolitar is working on a deal that should make him rich.
 So is Christian Steele, a rookie quarterback and Myron's prized client.
-But when Christian gets a phone call from a former girlfriend, a woman whom everyone, including the police, believes is dead, the deal starts to go sour.
-Suddenly Myron is plunged into a baffling mystery of sex and blackmail.
-Trying to unravel the truth about a family's tragedy, a woman's secret and a man's lies, Myron is up against the dark side of his business—where image and talent make you rich, but the truth can get you killed.
+But when Christian gets a phone call from a former girlfriend, a woman whom everyone including the police believes is dead, the deal starts to go sour.
+Suddenly Myron is plunged into a mystery of sex and blackmail.
+Trying to unravel the truth about a family's tragedy, a woman's secret and a man's lies, Myron is up against the criminal forces of his sports business.